 Those who do feel they are misusing methadone may be wondering how to get off methadone.
 If they choose to stop taking methadone, they will experience withdrawal symptoms, just like stopping other types of opioids.
 For that reason, it’s important to work with your treatment team or a doctor before trying to stop taking methadone or any other type of opioid.1

 As mentioned above, methadone is a type of opioid medication used to treat opioid use disorder.
 It is, however, still an opioid, and it can have side effects similar to those of other opioids.

 The following are the most common side effects associated with methadone use:1

-The side effects of methadone, when taken in the correct dose under supervision, should not be life-threatening.7 Under medical supervision, the dose is tailored to each person depending on their history, health, and previous drug use.7
+The side effects of methadone, when it is taken in the correct dose under supervision, should not be life-threatening.7 Under medical supervision, the dose is tailored to each person depending on their history, health, and previous drug use.7

-Common signs of opiate overdose are:8
+Common signs of opioid overdose are:8

 - Small pupils that look like “pinpoints.”

 - Loss of consciousness or falling into a deep sleep.

 - Choking or making a gurgling sound.